Bonus Footage: A Sneak Peek at the D+B Conference Venue [Midweek Meander]

 Read more from American Institute of Building Design (AIBD)

-December 8, 2025, Edition Ignite your mind and improve the way you are #CreatingWherePeopleLive This weekly newsletter is created by and for those designing homes in North America.
+February 2, 2026, Edition #CreatingWherePeopleLive This weekly newsletter is created by and for those designing homes in North America.
 Its editorial staff is the American Institute of Building Design, Inc., the premier association of residential design professionals.
 Here's what you get: Field Notes Nuts & Bolts Highlights Workshops & Gatherings What We're Up To Amazing sponsors who help keep this newsletter free for the industry.
-Let's dive in....
+Let's dive in.
+Email servers may truncate this newsletter...